 Final Thoughts

-You still need to understand the role.
-You still need to know what good looks like.
-AI just clears the path so you can do more of that.
-It handles the noise.
-You focus on the signal.
+You still need to understand the job.
+You still need to identify what excellence looks like.
+AI just helps remove distractions, letting you focus on what matters most.
+It manages the background noise so you can tune into the key details.

 Stay curious.
-Stay open.
-And never forget that hiring is, at its core, about people.
+Stay flexible.
+Always remember that hiring is about connecting with people.

 Frequently Asked Questions